 A passive income comes to you without you being actively involved in the job.
 Blogging is never 100% passive income.

 After reaching your desired monthly income from your blog, you still need to add content or update once in a while to keep your site fresh.

 You have to reply to the comments of your readers to make your site active and to show that you care about their questions (and to help them with your answers).

 You have to improve your existing articles as you learn SEO so that each and every blog post can potentially make money.

 You need to improve your site design in the long run so that it becomes visitor-friendly and will look more professional.

 You need to explore social media marketing to supplement your “organic visitors” (or the visitors that come from search engines).

 The good news is, it CAN become semi-passive.
-You have to MIX your content to have evergreen topics (separate lesson) so that your content only becomes 50% obsolete over time.
+You have to MIX your content to have evergreen topics (topics that doesn't expire) so that your content only becomes 50% obsolete over time.
 You need to avoid producing 100% contents that easily becomes out-of-date.

 You need to learn the art of outsourcing once you have the money to “run your business.”
 A lot of hardcore bloggers can probably afford to outsource 100% of the job involved.
 But it is always good to be involved.